NEZNAMY/TAB/.github/wiki/compatibility.md

 Minecraft 1.x - TAB 5.5.0 was backported to 1.20 - 1.21.11 and the jars were uploaded to Modrinth.
 TAB 5.0.7 supports all Fabric versions from 1.14 to 1.19.4.
 Backports to 1.x are no longer offered.

 ## Forge
 Every TAB update only supports the latest Forge version(s) at the time of release.
-**Currently, Forge 26.x is not supported because the modding tool is broken**.

 Minecraft 1.x - TAB 5.5.0 was backported to 1.20 - 1.21.11 and the jars were uploaded to Modrinth, along with a few other random versions people requested.
 If your version is not available, you may request a backport.